 Applies To: Windows Server, Semi-Annual Channel

-As described in Window Server Semi-Annual Channel Overview, Windows Server, version 1709 is offering a new option: the Semi-Annual Channel.
+As described in Window Server Semi-Annual Channel Overview, Windows Server, version 1803 is the latest release in the Semi-Annual Channel.

-If you're already running Nano Server, this servicing model will be familiar, since it is already serviced by the Current Branch for Business (CBB) model.
+If you're already running Nano Server, this servicing model will be familiar, since it was formerly serviced by the Current Branch for Business (CBB) model.
 Windows Server's new Semi-Annual Channel is just a new name for the same model.
 In this model, feature update releases of Nano Server are expected two to three times per year.

 - Nano Server has been optimized for .NET Core applications.

 - Nano Server is even smaller than the Windows Server 2016 version.

 - PowerShell Core, .NET Core, and WMI are no longer included by default, but you can include PowerShell Core and .NET Core container packages when building your container.

 - There is no longer a servicing stack included in Nano Server.
 Microsoft publishes an updated Nano container to Docker Hub that you redeploy.